jaekaetea/TriviaGame/README.md

 ![countdown](/Images/countdownShown.gif)

-At the end of the questions, the users and then shown the results.
+At the end of the questions, the user is shown the results and are given a chance to try again.

 ![results](/Images/resultsShown.png)